jonathanngkh/battleships2/README.md

 As a player
 So that I can play against a human opponent
 I would like to play a two-player game

-Current status:
-We have created a basic game for a 1x1 board, that allows a player to create a board, a ship, place the ship, and fire, thus winning the game.